yenchenchou/mle-career-path/Interview/Facebook.md

 ## Data Engineer / Software Engineer, Data

+### Process

+1. Phone interview: python & SQL concept
+2. Phone interview with coding: 5 Python + 5 SQL but no need to complete all.
+4 for each is enough.
+It's about time and conre case handling.
+3. onsite
+    - Python
+    - SQL
+    - Project / Work
+    - ETL
+    - Data modeling

+### Questions

 - Python
     1. Replace None value with previous value present in a list.
     (3/9/2021, 3/23/2021, 9/11/2021, 8/11/2020)